taqft/auto-readme/output/EXAMPLE-README.md

 Any contributions you make are greatly appreciated.

-Guidelines: Fork this repo, and submit a PR with detailed notes!
+Guidelines: Submit a new PR with your forked repo!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".